udacity/cloud-developer/RestAPI_Server/README.md

 # RestAPI Server
-@TODO: Complete Readme

-One Paragraph of project description goes here
-This server contains both Authentication and FeedItem
+The RestAPI Server is a nodejs/typescript rest api designed to handle two things:
+* Authentication using javascript web tokens and emails stored in an AWS Relational Database Service
+* Manage image data using AWS Simple Storage Service

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system

-### Prerequisites

-What things you need to install the software and how to install them
+* Fork the Udagram repo
+* Clone to your computer
+* Navigate a terminal to the Practice_Server directory

 The server is dependent on Nodejs and Node Package Manager.
-* Installation instructions can be found [here](https://nodejs.org/en/download/).
+* Installation instructions can be found [here](https://nodejs.org/en/download/)
 * To test if Nodejs is installed, execute the following code in your terminal: `npm -v`
+* Now that you have node installed, type in the following and press enter `npm run i && npm run dev`
+* Now the server is up and running.
+Great job!

 We can issue and save requests to the server with ease using Postman.
 * Installation instruction can be found [here](https://www.getpostman.com/downloads/).

-We can interact with our PostGresSQL database with ease using Postbird.
+We can interact with our database with ease using Postbird.
 * Installation instructions can be found [here](https://github.com/paxa/postbird).

+### Prerequisites

 ### Installing